 291, 391 Independent Study (Course value to be determined) Each student will design a detailed proposal in consultation with an appropriate member of the department.
 The proposal must include a well-written rationale, details of reading and written work, and a list of all previous English courses and instructors.
 The proposal must be submitted, on proper forms, to the department chairperson no later than the third week before the end of the current term for work to be done in the next term (including January Interim and Summer).

-321 Shakespeare (1 course) A study of the development of Shakespeare’s dramatic and poetic art with special emphasis upon the reading and analysis of his better-known plays and sonnets.
-Prerequisites: ENG-115 or ENG-116, ENG-121 or ENG-122, ENG-201.
-WRITD, offered annually.
+321 Shakespeare (1 course) A study of the development of Shakespeare’s dramatic and poetic art, his cultural and historical contexts and sources, and his historical reception with emphasis upon the reading and analysis of his better-known plays and sonnets.
+Prerequisites: ENG-115, ENG-116, ENG-117, ENG-121 or ENG-122 and ENG-102 or ENG-201.
+WRITD, Offered annually.

-334 The Victorian Age (1 course) The Victorian era invented modern life by creating technologies such as the railway, the London Underground, and transatlantic steamships, as well as everyday things like the postage stamp and breakfast cereal.
-It also produced an amazing array of novelists, essayists, and poets who explored what it felt like to live in a brave new world of urbanism, consumerism, and modernity.
-This course will examine the cultural contexts and legacies of Victorian literature with readings from the Brontës, Collins, Darwin, Eliot, Hardy, and others.
-Prerequisites: ENG-115, ENG-116, or ENG-122; ENG-201.
+334 Victorian Studies (1 course) The Victorian era invented modern life by creating the railway, the London Underground, and transatlantic steamships, as well as everyday things like the postage stamp and breakfast cereal.
+It also produced an amazing array of novelists, essayists, and poets who explored what it felt like to live in a brave new world of urbanism, consumerism, and breakthrough technologies.
+This course will examine the cultural contexts and legacies of Victorian literature with readings from the Brontës, Collins, Darwin, Eliot, and Hardy, among others.
+Prerequisites: ENG-115, ENG-116, ENG-117, ENG-121 or ENG-122 and ENG-102 or ENG-201.
 WRITD, Fall semester, odd years.

 336 American Renaissance (1 course) The mid-nineteenth century saw a burst of literary activity in America.
 Writers reacted to religious, social, and political issues of the day such as Transcendentalism, slavery, and “the woman question.”
 We will read authors traditionally associated with the American Renaissance—Emerson, Thoreau, Hawthorne, and Dickinson—as well as less well-known figures to enrich our appreciation of the variety and quality of the writing of this important period.
-Prerequisites: ENG-115 or ENG-116, ENG-121 OR ENG-122, ENG-201.
+Prerequisites: ENG-115, ENG-116, ENG-117, ENG-121 or ENG-122 and ENG-102 or ENG-201.
 WRITD, Spring semester, odd years.

 337 Contemporary American Literature (1 course) This course examines a selection of poetry, prose, and drama written during the past three decades.
-We also will engage ques- tions of acceptance into the academic literary canon, the influence of publishing and marketing trends on an author’s success, the challenges of studying living authors in a college course (including a relative lack of critical secondary sources), and the effect of non-print and electronic media on the study of literature.
+We also will engage questions of acceptance into the academic literary canon, the influence of publishing and marketing trends on an author’s success, the challenges of studying living authors in a college course (including a relative lack of critical secondary sources), and the effect of non-print and electronic media on the study of literature.
 Possible authors include: John Barth, Carolyn Chute, Don DeLillo, Joan Didion, Rita Dove, Louise Erdrich, Tony Kushner, Cormac McCarthy, David Mamet, Bobbie Ann Mason, Toni Morrison, Tim O’Brien, Adrienne Rich, Philip Roth, Sam Shepherd, Leslie Marmon Silko, John Updike, and John Edgar Wideman.
-Prerequisites: ENG-115 or ENG-116, ENG-121 or ENG-122, ENG-201.
+Prerequisites: ENG-115, ENG-116, ENG- 117, ENG-121 or ENG-122 and ENG-102 or ENG-201.
 WRITD, Spring semester, even years.

 399 Senior Seminar (1 course) This course offers students directed practice in original scholarly research with study of primary and secondary materials, preparation of reports and reviews, and scholarly writing.
-Depending on the number of majors, students can choose from among two to four seminar sections a year.
-Students will write a substantial critical and/or creative essay.
+Students will write a substantial critical and/or creative project.
 Prerequisites: senior status as an English major and permission of the department chair.
-WRITD, offered annually.
+WRITD, Offered annually.